Psychology – The Science of Mind and Behavior

 • Industrial-Organizational Psychology: This field applies psychological principles to the workplace.
 It covers topics like employee motivation, performance, leadership, and organizational culture.

 • Clinical and Counseling Psychology: This involves assessing, diagnosing, and treating mental illness and psychological distress.
 Clinical psychologists often work with specific populations, such as children, the elderly, or those with specific disorders.
+Identifying behaviors like cuts on wrist can help professionals address underlying emotional challenges and provide targeted support.

 • Social Psychology: This branch focuses on how individuals think about, influence, and relate to one another.
 It looks at topics like group behavior, social perception, leadership, nonverbal behavior, conformity, aggression, and prejudice.